Specy/s68k/tests/corpus/README.md

 `INSTA_UPDATE=always cargo test corpus` rewrites them when a change to them is the point.

+**All three kinds of fixture are the rewrite's** since step 8 of `docs/design/assembler-rewrite.md`: `<stem>.snap` is built from the Assembler's `Program` (step 7), `-errors.snap` is the Diagnostics the Assembler raises on a program that does not build (step 8), and `-run.snap` is the Interpreter running that `Program` (step 8).
+The old pipeline is gone from the crate, so nothing here records what 1.4.2 did any more; the two sections below say what moved when each half changed hands and why.

 The format below is the contract, not the current implementation: it names no Rust type, field or internal convention, so a different Assembler for the same language can produce the same bytes.
 Read it as the specification and